Topic Number 858 - Alien Tax Clearance

 When and How to Apply for a Departure or Sailing Permit

 You must obtain your departure or sailing permit before you leave the United States.
 You should apply for the departure or sailing permit no earlier than 30 days before you plan to leave but at least two weeks in advance of your departure.
-To get your departure permit, make an appointment at your nearest Taxpayer Assistance Center or call 800-829-1040.
+To get your departure permit, make an appointment at your nearest Taxpayer Assistance Center.
 If you're married to an alien who is leaving the country with you, both of you must go to the IRS office.

 You must bring with you all the following records and information for the current year that apply to you:

 - A valid passport and alien registration card or visa.